Kenan Evren

-On 18 June 2014, a Turkish court sentenced him to life imprisonment and demotion of his military rank down to private, from army general, for leading the military coup in 1980, obstructing democracy by deposing the prime minister Süleyman Demirel, abolishing the parliament and the senate and abolishing the constitution.
-This sentence was on appeal at the time of his death.
+On 18 June 2014, a Turkish court sentenced him to life imprisonment and demotion of his military rank, (down to private from army general) for leading the military coup in 1980.
+He was found guilty of obstructing democracy by deposing the prime minister Süleyman Demirel and of abolishing the parliament, senate and the constitution.
+This sentence was under appeal at the time of his death.

 Biography

 Ahmet Kenan Evren was born in Alaşehir, Manisa Province.
-His father was of Albanian origins.
-His mother was from a Bulgarian Turkish background.
+His father, who was an imam, was of Albanian origins.
+He was originally from the town of Preševo and immigrated to Turkey to live with his uncle, who was in Istanbul.
+Kenan Evren's mother was from a Turkish Bulgarian background.
 After going to elementary school and middle school in Manisa, Balıkesir and Istanbul, he attended military high school in Maltepe, Ankara.
 In 1938, he graduated from army school and in 1949 from military academy as a staff officer.